wokwi/wokwi-docs/docs/parts/wokwi-pi-pico.md

 ### Onboard LED

-The Rasberry Pi Pico has an onboard LED, attached to GPIO PIN 25.
+The Raspberry Pi Pico has an onboard LED, attached to GPIO PIN 25.
 The LED is lit when the pin is driven high.

 You can also use the `LED_BUILTIN` constant to reference the LED in your Arduino code: